-The few embryos that do initiate hail growth are formed in regions where they are not ejected from the storm, such as: (1) outside of the main updraft in the flanking line of cumulus congestus clouds or in other smaller updrafts, called feeder cells; (2) in a side eddy of the main updraft; (3) in a portion of the main updraft that tilts upshear, or (4) earlier in the evolution of the thunderstorm while the main updraft is still weak.
-Regardless of how it is formed, it is believed that the embryos then move or fall into the main updraft of the severe thunderstorm a second time.
+The few embryos that do initiate hail growth are formed in regions where they are not ejected from the storm, such as: (1) outside of the main updraft in the flanking line of cumulus congestus clouds or in other smaller updrafts, called feeder cells; (2) in a side eddy of the main updraft; (3) in a portion of the main updraft that tilts upshear; or (4) earlier in the evolution of the thunderstorm while the main updraft is still weak.
+Regardless of how they are formed, it is believed that the embryos then move or fall into the main updraft of the severe thunderstorm a second time.

-height of 50 kPa, assuming an air density of 0.69 kg $m^{-3}$ .
+Figure 15.4 Hailstone fall-velocity magnitude relative to the air at pressure height of 50 kPa, assuming an air density of 0.69 kg m^{-3} .

-Plan view of classic (CL) supercell in the N. Hemisphere (copied from the Thunderstorm chapter).
-Low altitude winds are shown with light-grey arrows, high altitude with black, and ascending/descending with dashed lines.
+Figure 15.5Plan view of classic (CL) supercell in the N. Hemisphere (copied from the Thunderstorm chapter).
+Low altitude winds are shown with light-colored arrows, high altitude with darker arrows, and ascending/descending air with dashed lines.
 T indicates tornado location.
 Precipitation is at the ground.
 Cross section A-B is used in Fig. 15.10.

-Illustration of slice through a hailstone, showing a graupel embryo surrounded by 4 layers of alternating clear ice (indicated with grey shading) and porous (white) ice.
+Illustration of slice through a hailstone, showing a graupel embryo surrounded by 4 layers of alternating clear ice (indicated with blue shading) and porous (white) ice.